King Boxer: Cast

+Music

+The theme song from the American television series Ironside, composed by Quincy Jones, is used as a leitmotif.
+The original score was composed by Chen Yung-yu and Frankie Chan.

 Release

-King Boxer was released in Hong Kong on April 28, 1972.(Chang Chang-ho) It was released in March 1973 in the United States as Five Fingers of Death.
+King Boxer was released in Hong Kong on April 28, 1972.
+When the film was released in director Jeong Chang-hwa's native South Korea, it was re-titled The Iron Man.
+The distributor Shin Sang-ok sold the film falsely as a South Korean co-production to avoid paying import taxes.
+Ten minutes of the film are cut in this version, removing all the gorier scenes.

+It was released in March 1973 in the United States as Five Fingers of Death.
+On re-release in the United States, it was titled The Invincible Boxer.

+In December 2021, the film was released on Blu-ray in the UK as part of Arrow Films' Shawscope: Volume 1 box set, including an audio commentary by David Desser.

 Reception

 Box office

 In the United States and Canada, the film repeated its success in Europe.
-It earned US$4 million in American and Canadian rentals, the second highest grossing film of the genre in the U.S. in 1973 after Enter the Dragon with rentals of US$4.25 million.
+It earned US$4 million in American and Canadian rentals, the second highest-grossing film of the genre in the U.S. in 1973 after Enter the Dragon with rentals of US$4.25 million.
 Five Fingers of Death exceeded US$10 million in worldwide rentals by October 1973, and went on to earn US$4.6 million in North American rentals.